malichao/Behavioral-Cloning/README.md

 ### Model Architecture

 I experimented with several models, including lenet, commaai, and nvidia model.
-The nnidia model turned out to perform very well so I decided to improve on this model.
+The nvidia model turned out to perform very well so I decided to improve on this model.
 I first use Keras' lambda layer to normalize the data.
 And then use 3 convolution layers with max pooling layers before 3 fully connected layers.
 The final model looks like this:

 ```python